 The cuisine of Morocco is heavily influenced by the exchanges of culture throughout its history, as well as the diversity of its population.
 In general, the cuisine is inspired by Mediterranean, Arabic, and Andalusian cuisine.
 The use of spices and herbs is one of the most compelling characteristics of Moroccan cuisine.
-Most of these spices are imported to Morocco but the country also has several home grown herbs and spices such as saffron, mint and lemons.
+Most of these spices are imported to Morocco but the country also has several homegrown herbs and spices such as saffron, mint, and lemons.

 Couscous is the staple dish in Moroccan cuisine.
 Aside from couscous, Moroccans also love meat such as beef and chicken.
 These meat types are cooked with spices that are either roasted or fried.
 Aside from couscous, bread is another staple in the Moroccan dining tradition.
-Baguette or white flour bread, in particular, are a favorite among Moroccans.
+Baguette or white flour bread, in particular, is a favorite among Moroccans.

-Travel to Morocco: Points of Interest
+Moroccan Points of Interest

 Hassan II Mosque – This mosque in Casablanca is the largest in Morocco and 7th in Africa.
 However, its minaret is the tallest in the world at 210 meters.
 It features a Moorish architectural style.